 Once, in an effort to boost the level of service they were providing because the service had gotten so poor that their clients were bitterly complaining about the 'downtime' of their ATM's, they gave all of their technicians a document to sign saying that we would leave every ATM in a, "like new condition".
 I began doing this and of course my 'repair time' statistic suffered, though all of my other 'numbers' remained good exactly because of the conscientious service I gave.
 As anticipated, when my review came, my numbers were not good enough and I was culled out, with severance pay, because they could not fire me for anything wrong I was doing despite my being, statistically, a 'lazy' technician.

-If you are a conscienceless company man, a loner who likes very little interaction with co-workers, apart from the constant drama associated with frustration, are unmarried or in a bad marriage and you have no children to raise, no friends to do things with and no one to celebrate holidays with and want lots of money that you have no time or energy to spend, then Wincor-Nixdorf has the job for you.Read 1 Replies | Add a ReplyUser Feedback:Close Replies
+If you are a conscienceless company man, a loner who likes very little interaction with co-workers, apart from the constant drama associated with frustration, are unmarried or in a bad marriage and you have no children to raise, no friends to do things with and no one to celebrate holidays with and want lots of money that you have no time or energy to spend, then Wincor-Nixdorf has the job for you.Read 1 Replies | Add a ReplyComments:Close Replies

 who in there right mind uses flammable stuff like almost gas to rust proof parts and then the worst of it the workers would have to blow the excess for packaging.. this place if you were 1 minute late bamm you were warned on paper after 3 times bamm your going to take time off...but not on your terms..

-i packed my stuff and left the place was a disaster yet they glorified like it was the best place to work.
+I packed my stuff and left the place was a disaster yet they glorified like it was the best place to work.

-kind of figures these people had no clue how to treat other people.. even the supervisor quit shortly after i walked out.. i still remember KEROSENE cant believe a place would use that.. it would go up in flames...i should of called OSHA then.. i was not smart enough.. but then OSHA can get sucked up to also..the place was a cave
+kind of figures these people had no clue how to treat other people.. even the supervisor quit shortly after I walked out..
+I still remember KEROSENE cannot believe a place would use that.. it would go up in flames...I should have called OSHA then..
+I was not smart enough.. but then OSHA can get sucked up to also..the place was a cave

 We had orientation this one day and I did not finish a test not knowing it would be collected.
 Our job never collected it before so I didn't bother finishing it.
-I get word that at the next orientation, they wanted to talk to me about it, so I was ok with it and I would talk to them and explain to them why it wasn't completed.
+I get word that at the next orientation, they wanted to talk to me about it, so I was OK with it and I would talk to them and explain to them why it wasn't completed.

 I go to the next orientation and the next thing I know, they were accusing me of screaming at the previous orientation about rat shit being all over the kitchen.
 That's when I was like what?
 I came in there thinking that I was going to be fussed at over a test and the next thing I know, they pull this rat shit story clear out of left field and I kept telling them that I did not say it.
 Then they kept saying that they have 8 people claiming they heard me, but they couldn't give any names.
 Thank god I kept sticking to my story and told them that I did not say it.
 I walked out of the meeting the whole time going off on one of my bosses telling them how dare he accuse me of saying something that I didn't.
 I go home furious.
 I'm contemplating quitting, something was telling me to wait before sending me the resignation letter.